 2-pass development methodology, as it says, includes two development passes:

 - A Business Pass, driven by a team comprising of non-technical business developers who build their apps using a low code platform like WaveMaker.
-They build their apps visually by drag and dropping out of the box UI components.
+They build their apps visually by drag and dropping out-of-the-box UI components.
 When there is a custom requirement for an app, they pass on the development for a “Technical Pass”

-This setup can enable the enterprise citizen developers in a big way and usher in innovation within enterprise.
+This setup can enable the enterprise citizen developers in a big way and usher in innovation within the enterprise.
 “Democratization of app development” becomes a reality.
 WaveMaker platform is helping customers serve theirs.
 It is truly commendable how low code platforms like WaveMaker is helping add tremendous amounts of value to many enterprises by giving them the freedom to build codeless, intuitive technology at the click of the mouse.